Update this content.

 Adult Ed Brunch 'n Learn with Rabbi Lance Sussman, PhD: "Jews and the Development of Religious Liberty in the American Revolution and Early Nation"

-Sunday, October 19 at 10:00 AM
+Sunday, October 19 at 10:00 AM - This is an in-person event, no Zoom.

 The American War of Independence was also a revolution in Jewish history.
 Not since the destruction of Jerusalem in 70 CE had any country enfranchised Jews as citizens and the new nation was thus the first.
 Jews were the perpetual outsiders until July 4, 1776, when the Founding Fathers of the United States envisioned a new type of society, not yet free of the chains of slavery but aspirationally more inclusive than any other form of government.
 First at the federal level and then slowly by the states, Jews were fully enfranchised.
 A wall of separation between government and religion was built, challenged, and rebuilt, a sustained—and mostly successful—battle over the next 250 years.